satcom-uhf/QYT-KT7900D/ActivityIndicator/README.md

 ## Step 2

-Look for a hidden cut wire for the second pin of RJ45
+Look for a hidden cut wire from the second pin of RJ45

 ![hidden](HiddenWire.jpg)